pventon/ICAO-F15-Parser/Readme.md

 # The erroneous tokens have their zero based start and end index describing
 # their location in field 15; the zero based indices can be
 # used to highlight erroneous tokens in a GUI.
-# The Parse15 class is stateless and therefore only has to be instaniated once
+# The Parse15 class is stateless and therefore only has to be instantiated once
 # for multi-threaded applications.
 num_errors = ParseF15().parse_f15(ers, tokens)
 </code></pre>